aMoniker/interceptor/README.md

 There's also a noConflict mode in case you're already using the name `Interceptor` as a global.

 Just after you load `interceptor.min.js`, call `Interceptor.noConflict('SomeOtherName')` and the `Interceptor` global will be cleared and `SomeOtherName` will contain a reference to the library instead.
 If you don't give it a name, the default will be `InterceptorJS`.

+Tests
+---
+Tests are run through [Karma](http://karma-runner.github.io/0.12/index.html) using [Jasmine](http://jasmine.github.io/) for assertions.
+The included `Gruntfile.js` is set up to automatically run the tests for you as you develop.

+You can also run them manually with `./node_modules/karma/bin/karma start --single-run --browsers PhantomJS` (after `npm install`)